0xC0000054/sc4-lua-scripts/README.md

 SimCity 4 used Lua scripts for the advisors, automata, rewards, tutorials, etc.

+This repository is intended as a reference for SimCity 4 mod authors that makes it easier to explore the scripts.

 ## License

 The Lua scripts in this repository are owned by EA/Maxis.
-This repository is intended to make it easier for SimCity 4 mod authors to explore the scripts.

 This project is not affiliated with or endorsed by EA Games.